DrEmpiricism/Optimize-Offline/README.md

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
 - Not all integrations are available for languages outside of en-US.
 - Properties, features, packages, etc. can and often do change between builds.
 This means that when optimizing an image, the script could warn of an error during the optimization process that did not occur before.
 - Just because something can be removed does not mean it should be removed.
 Haphazard removal of System Applications can cause errors during Windows 10 setup.
 - Support will not be given to users who attempt to optimize unsupported builds or previously modified images.

+## Optimize-Offline Best Practices ##

+- Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
+- If maintaining fully updated OEM images, it's best to integrate offline updates into the image BEFORE running Optimize-Offline.
+- To ensure package removals and integrations are retained, it's best to update an offline image with the latest Servicing Stack Update(s) and Monthly Cumulative Update before optimizing it.
+- Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.
+- Optimize-Offline requires PowerShell version 5.0 and a 64-bit environment.
+- Read the ReadMe files in the 'Content\Additional' directories for important information regarding user-specific content.

 ## Switches and Parameters ##